jollyland24/javascript-learning-notebook/learning.md

 `<li key="li-01">Example1</li>`

 So it helps React to match up items before and after a change (changed items, reordering, deleting... all kinda state changes)

+---

+## Today the weather is good, I didn't sleep well, but let's learn some JavaScript for fun

+### Exercise

+Built an interactive interface using some basic elements such us JSX in HTML, event listners, conditions in HMTL, root rendering, DOM injection...

+It feels different building the app following the instructions that codecademy broke down for me - which enabled me to understand the code line by line, and question my own approaches to improve my own understanding.